 Cons of Using a Preroll

-As easy as prerolls are to enjoy, they aren’t right for everyone.
+As easy as prerolls are to enjoy, they aren’t suitable for everyone.
 Here are a few potential drawbacks to consider:

-• Cost: The cost of labor and materials can make pre-rolls more expensive than loose buds sold in similar weights.
-You may also find that your favorite prerolls only come in packs of three, six or more.
+Cost: Labor and materials can make pre-rolls more expensive than loose buds sold in similar weights.
+You may also find that your favorite prerolls only come in packs of three, six, or more.

 Types of Preroll Fill